Paths to Adventure

 Webdot Studio

-What was I doing before getting involved in the game industry?
+What was I doing before getting involved in the game design industry?

-Webdot Studio, LLC was the web development firm I owned and operated for almost seven years.
-Located in Hopkinsville Kentucky, the firm served the greater tri-state region.
+Webdot Studio, LLC was the web development firm I owned and operated for seven years from 2010-2017.
+Located in Hopkinsville Kentucky, the company served the web, intranet, and software development needs of small and medium businesses, industries, and local, county and state governments within the Kentucky-Tennessee region.

 How it Started

+The formation of Webdot Studio was more of a necessity than it was an intended goal.
 The company was founded in 2010 when Cornerstone Information Systems.
-Inc., the IT firm where I worked half a decade as lead web developer, decided to transition their business model to focus on government IT contracts—mostly hardware and networks.
+Inc., the IT firm where I worked for half a decade as lead web developer, decided to transition their business model to focus entirely on government IT contracts—mostly hardware and networks.
+This meant that the CIS business web division would be closing and web support and development coming to an end.

-However, their customer base for their web services was not insubstantial (roughly 120 clients), an none of us wanted to leave anyone in a tight spot…
+The existing customer base for the CIS business web services was not insubstantial, and none of us wanted to leave anyone in a tight spot due to the closure.

-I set up an office at 104 Forbes Drive in Hopkinsville, Kentucky, and since I was already the senior developer for CIS, was familiar with the clients, and had developed nearly all their websites, web applications, and intranet applications anyway, the transition was seamless.
+I set up an office at 104 Forbes Drive in Hopkinsville, Kentucky.
+Since I was already the senior developer for CIS, was familiar with the clients, and had developed nearly all their websites, web applications, and intranet applications anyway, the transition was seamless.

 I continued support, and grew my client base to a peak of 250 active clients.
-The firm continued to operate until I started to wind down operations in 2016, when I made the decision that I wanted to pursue my passion for game design and development full time.
+The firm continued to operate until I started to wind down operations in 2016 when I made the decision that I wanted to pursue my passion for game design and development as a career.

 How it Ended